securesign/artifact-signer-ansible/README.md

     password: password
 ```

+Note: If you create a dedicated user for Cockpit, you may need to grant that user administrative access in order to view and interact with the pods.
+To do this, click the Limited Access button in the top-right corner of the Cockpit UI and switch to administrative access.

 ## Downloading CLI tools
    To Download tools to interact with Red Hat Trusted Artifact Signer, you can visit `https://cli-server.<base_hostname>`